-CAR earn point as Africa's second round of 2022 qualifying begins
+Senegal sink Togo as Africa's World Cup qualifying resumes

 The next game in Group C takes place on Friday when Nigeria host Liberia.

-Later on Wednesday, Sadio Mane's Senegal kick off their Group H campaign against Togo while Guinea-Bissau meet Guinea in Group I.

-Wednesday's evening games see an Egypt side missing Mohamed Salah host Angola and Gabon travel to Libya, with both games in Group F, while Mali take on Rwanda in Group E's opening tie.
+Wednesday's evening games see a Salah-less Egypt side host Angola and Gabon travel to Libya, with both games in Group F, while Mali take on Rwanda in Group E's opening tie.

 Like CAR, Mali should have been playing the game on home soil but will instead take to the field in the Moroccan city Agadir after Caf also deemed the national stadium in Bamako unsuitable.